Dylan Borlée: Biography

 Borlée missed most of the 2014 season, bar a relay outing at the 2014 IAAF World Relays, where he was ninth.
 He returned in strong form for the 2015 indoor season, winning his first national title at the Belgian Indoor Championships.
 A personal best of 46,73 seconds at a meeting in Metz earned him a place at the 2015 European Athletics Indoor Championships.
 In his first individual outing for Belgium, he ran a personal best of 46.72 seconds in the semi-final before improving to 46.25 seconds in the final – a mark which was enough to take the silver medal in Prague behind the clear home favourite Pavel Maslák.
 A day later he won the gold in the 4 × 400 metres relay, along with his brothers and Julien Watrin, in a new European indoor record of 3:02.87.
 After that followed a long string of medal winning performances at indoor and outdoor European and World championships and World Athletics relays competitions as part of the Belgian men's 4 × 400 metres relay team.

 In 2024, at the World Athletics Relays in The Bahamas, he was on the team that qualified Belgium for the men's 4 × 400 metres relay at the 2024 Summer Olympic Games in Paris, France.
-And later that same year, he was on the Belgian 4 x 400 metres men's relay team that won the gold medal at the European Athletics Championships.
+And later that same year, he was on the Belgian 4 × 400 metres men's relay team that won the gold medal at the European Athletics Championships.
 Having qualified for the men's 400 metres relay at the 2024 Summer Olympic Games via the World Athletics Rankings, he finished 7th in the heats and was eliminated in the repechages.
 As a member of the men's 4 × 400 metres relay at the 2024 Summer Olympics, he just missed out on a medal.
 Despite the team posting a national record in the final, it finished 4th for the 3rd straight Olympics.